TrellixVulnTeam/Selected_Projects_ZG39/README.md

 # Sample-Projects
-Author: Shi Kaiwen

-This repository is for displaying some sample projects/demos I have written in my past CS/ECE classes in UW-Madison.
+This repository is for displaying some sample projects/demos I have written in my past CS/ECE classes.
 Each sample projects will have separate introductions within their folders.

 All sample projects are stored at separate class folders.
 Within each class folder there are also a README file that generally introduces other knowledges (e.g. Data Structures, ideas & opinions, etc.) that I have learned in these classes.